 - Determine that all facilities are safe for use.
-Students must be encouraged to report facility problems to the teacher. - Playing surface and surrounding area must be free of all obstacles and must provide safe footing and traction. - For both indoor and outdoor, the cricket pitch (area from wicket to wicket) must be level and smooth (for example indoors use gym floor, mat wicket and outdoors use natural turf, artificial turf or mat wicket). - Walls, stages, equipment, trees, and posts must not be used as turning points, finish lines, end zones, or boundaries.
-Establish a clearly delineated boundary line away from the hazards, using visual markers (for example, lines, pylons), to prevent contact/collision. - Consult General Safety Standards for Facilities for the opening and closing of gymnasium divider doors/curtains.

-- When running takes place off school site for a warm up: - Teachers must do a safety check 'walk through' in order to identify potential problems prior to initial use of route or course. - Teachers must outline to the students the route or course (for example, notice of areas to approach with caution) before the start of the run. - Teachers must determine that students are not crossing busy intersections unless directly supervised.
+Students must be encouraged to report facility problems to the teacher. - Playing surface and surrounding area must be free of all obstacles and must provide safe footing and traction. - Pyramids must be a safe distance away from walls. - Do not build pyramids near entrances or exits. - Do not build pyramids on or near stages. - Walls, stages, equipment, trees, and posts must not be used as turning points, finish lines, end zones, or boundaries.
+Establish a clearly delineated boundary line away from the hazards, using visual markers (for example, lines, pylons), to prevent contact/collision. - Consult General Safety Standards for Facilities for the opening and closing of gymnasium divider doors/curtains. - When running takes place off school site for a warm up: - Teachers must do a safety check 'walk through' in order to identify potential problems prior to initial use of route or course. - Teachers must outline to the students the route or course (for example, notice of areas to approach with caution) before the start of the run. - Teachers must determine that students are not crossing busy intersections unless directly supervised.